Homomorphisms from Functional Equations: The Goldie Equation, II

 We begin by noting that, since $\circ _{\rho }$ on $\mathcal{N}(\rho )$ is addition, $\mathcal{N}(\rho )$ is an abelian subgroup of $\mathbb{G}_{\rho }(X)$ and so

 as a homeomorph, is also an abelian subgroup of $\mathbb{G}_{\sigma }(Y).$ By Theorem 2 there are now two cases to consider, differing only in their treatment of radial behaviour (in or out of $\mathcal{N}(\rho ))$.
-These two cases are dealt with in Theorems 4A and 4B below, which we apply in [BinO7].
+The former is our First Popa Homomorphism Theorem\textit{\ }which follows.